Inclusive language

 Why use gender inclusive language at UM?

-The Strategic Plan 2022-2026 highlights UM’s core values being diversity and inclusion, sustainability, mutual respect, integrity, democratic principles and transparency.
+The Strategic Plan 2022-2026 highlights UM’s core values of diversity and inclusion, sustainability, mutual respect, integrity, democratic principles and transparency.
 At UM, everyone has the right to participate, study, work, and engage in UM activities regardless of their gender identity.
 Therefore, it is our responsibility to make sure the language we use actively welcomes everyone at UM to ensure inclusion and mutual respect.

 Why is gender inclusive language such a big thing?